-- (a) Director means the Director of the Civil Aviation Authority of New Zealand. - (b) Extended Diversion Time Operation (EDTO) means any operation by an aeroplane with two or more turbine engines where the diversion time to an en route alternate aerodrome is greater than the threshold time. - (c) EDTO alternate means an en route alternate aerodrome that is designated in a dispatch or flight release for use in the event of a diversion during an EDTO flight, and which meets the applicable dispatch minima (weather and field conditions).
-This definition applies to flight planning and does not in any way limit the authority of the pilot-in-command during flight. - (d) EDTO configuration, maintenance and procedures (CMP) document means the document approved by the State of Design and which contains the particular aeroplane configuration minimum requirements, including any special inspection, hardware life limits, master minimum equipment list (MMEL) constraints and maintenance practices found necessary to establish the suitability of an aeroplane/engine combination (AEC) for extended diversion time operation. - (e) EDTO critical fuel means the fuel quantity necessary to fly to an en route alternate aerodrome considering, at the most critical point on the route, the one most limiting system failure. - (f) EDTO significant system means an aeroplane system whose failure or degradation could adversely affect the safety particular to an EDTO flight, or whose continued functioning is specifically important to the safe flight and landing of an aeroplane during an EDTO diversion. - (g) Maximum diversion time means the maximum allowable range, expressed in time, from a point on a route to an en route alternate aerodrome. - (h) Threshold Time means: - (i) 60 minutes for an aeroplane with two turbine powered engines; and - (ii) 180 minutes for an aeroplane with more than two turbine powered engines.
+- (a) Director means the Director of the Civil Aviation Authority of New Zealand. - (b) Extended Diversion Time Operation (EDTO) means any operation by an aeroplane with two or more turbine engines where the diversion time to an en route alternate aerodrome is greater than the threshold time. - (c) EDTO alternate: refer to the definition in Part 1. - (d) EDTO configuration, maintenance and procedures (CMP) document means the document approved by the State of Design and which contains the particular aeroplane configuration minimum requirements, including any special inspection, hardware life limits, master minimum equipment list (MMEL) constraints and maintenance practices found necessary to establish the suitability of an aeroplane/engine combination (AEC) for extended diversion time operation. - (e) EDTO critical fuel means the fuel quantity necessary to fly to an en route alternate aerodrome considering, at the most critical point on the route, the one most limiting system failure. - (f) EDTO significant system means an aeroplane system whose failure or degradation could adversely affect the safety particular to an EDTO flight, or whose continued functioning is specifically important to the safe flight and landing of an aeroplane during an EDTO diversion. - (g) Maximum diversion time means the maximum allowable range, expressed in time, from a point on a route to an en route alternate aerodrome. - (h) Threshold Time means: - (i) 60 minutes for an aeroplane with two turbine powered engines, and - (ii) 180 minutes for an aeroplane with more than two turbine powered engines.